 Learning Path for Developers

-3-Month Quantum Computing Learning Roadmap
+3-Month Quantum Computing Learning Roadmap (2026)

 Month 1: Quantum Fundamentals

-• Week 4: Understand: qubits, superposition, entanglement, measurement
+- Week 4: Understand: qubits, superposition, entanglement, measurement

 Month 2: Quantum Algorithms

-• Week 1: Implement Deutsch-Jozsa algorithm (proves quantum advantage for specific problem)
+- Week 1: Implement Deutsch-Jozsa algorithm (proves quantum advantage for specific problem)

-• Week 2: Grover's algorithm (quantum search—quadratic speedup)
+- Week 2: Grover's algorithm (quantum search: quadratic speedup)

-• Week 3: Quantum Fourier Transform (foundation for many algorithms)
+- Week 3: Quantum Fourier Transform (foundation for many algorithms)

 Month 3: Real Hardware & Applications

-• Week 4: Build portfolio project: solve a problem in your domain using quantum
+- Week 4: Build portfolio project: solve a problem in your domain using quantum

-Post-Quantum Cryptography: The Urgent Migration
+Post-Quantum Cryptography: The Migration Is Now

 "Harvest Now, Decrypt Later" Threat